| WISH WE HAD MORE TRIALS

 worship God however you can.

-dregs, and our Lord Jesus Christ knows who they are.
-To accommodate
+and our Lord Jesus Christ knows who they are.
+To accommodate them, He

-them, He graciously grants that they should taste suffering to the
+graciously grants that they should taste suffering to the dregs as well.

 Note that the trials are called "light," while the glory is a